-Schizophrenia Leads to Cannabis Use NOT The Other Way Around
+Schizophrenia Leads to Cannabis Use

 Many a poor reader of scientific literature has assumed that because cannabis consumption and schizophrenia have some overlap, the plant causes the disease.
 We now know that’s not true, and almost exactly false.